scrptktty/what-is-sinatra-v-000/README.md

 > A web application framework (WAF) is a software framework that is designed to support the development of dynamic websites, web applications, web services and web resources.
 The framework aims to alleviate the overhead associated with common activities performed in web development.
 [Wikipedia](https://en.wikipedia.org/wiki/Web_application_framework)

 Building dynamic web applications in any language is a complex job requiring intimate knowledge of hundreds of technologies and specifications.
-The good news, however, is that many many of these requirements are universal and every web application must conform to these standards.
+The good news, however, is that many of these requirements are universal and every web application must conform to these standards.

 For example, any robust web application will need to handle request routing and provide a mechanism for the application to respond to different URLs with the appropriate response.
 Even a simple blog application has to handle a request to GET '/posts' to show all the recent blog posts vs a request to GET '/authors' to list all the authors.